statechannels/statechannels/packages/docs-website/docs/docs/protocol-tutorial/finalize-a-channel-sad.md

 When cooperation breaks down, it is possible to finalize a state channel without requiring on-demand cooperation of all `n` participants.
 This is the so-called 'sad' path to finalizing a channel, and it requires a supported (but not necessarily `isFinal`) state(s) being submitted to the chain.

-The `forceMove` function allows anyone holding the appropriate off-chain state(s) to register a _challenge state_ on chain.
+The `challenge` function allows anyone holding the appropriate off-chain state(s) to register a _challenge state_ on chain.
 It is designed to ensure that a state channel can progress or be finalized in the event of inactivity on behalf of a participant (e.g. the current mover).

 The required data for this method consist of between `1` and `n` states, along with `n` signatures that imply a [support proof](./execute-state-transitions#support-a-state-in-several-different-ways) for the challenge state.
 Once these are submitted (in an optimized format), and once relevant checks have passed, an `outcome` is registered against the `channelId`, with a finalization time set at some delay after the transaction is processed.